 You probably have heard before about the Amish people.
-For those of you that haven’t though, here it is a bit of background on them to get us started.
+For those of you that haven’t though, here is a bit of background on the Amish lifestyle to get us started.

 The Amish are a traditionalist Christian based community with a common lifestyle: simple living, plain dress, and no technology.

 I had the incredible opportunity to get to know a family and live with the Amish for one week.
 These are the things I learned by living with the Amish.
 Keep reading, you might be shocked!